In this article you will learn how to use LinkedIn to find your next job, including a number of free features available to you.

-If you’re looking for your next job, LinkedIn is an extremely valuable tool for professionals to help you find the right job, engage with their network and create job opportunities.
+If you’re looking for your next job, LinkedIn is a valuable tool for professionals to help you find the right job, engage with your network and create job opportunities.

 Update Your LinkedIn Profile to Help Find Your Next Job

 There are key sections of your LinkedIn profile that are searchable.
 There are also some specific features for job seekers available via your LinkedIn profile.
-Put aside some time to review your LinkedIn profile and ensure it accurately reflects your current circumstances and takes advantage of these features to help you find your next job.
+Put aside some time to review your LinkedIn profile to check it reflects your current circumstances and takes advantage of these features to help you find your next job.

 Use LinkedIn to Help You Find the Right Job